samimahamoed/EnergyMeter/README.md

 Application made to configure and read Energy
 Meter IC ADE7880 registors via RPi,

-Depending on configuration the application write results to shell window or to a specified file
+Depending on configuration the application write results to shell or to a specified file

 the file config.csv is used to configure the program operation via external program.